ttak0422/WebARonARCore/README.md

 WebARonARCore is built on top of [Android ARCore APK](https://developers.google.com/ar), which requires one of the following officially-supported devices:

 * Google Pixel or Pixel XL
+* Google Pixel 2 or Pixel 2 XL
 * Samsung Galaxy S8

 Install the ARCore APK, either directly from a device: